System-Level Natural Language Feedback: Combining System-level Feedback and Instance-level Feedback

 \section{Combining System-level Feedback and Instance-level Feedback}

 Previous studies \citep{https://doi.org/10.48550/arxiv.2204.14146, https://doi.org/10.48550/arxiv.2210.15893, chen2023improving} have shown the effectiveness of instance-level feedback in the refinement process.
-This raises the question of whether we can take advantage of both system-level and instance-level feedback to improve the performance of dialogue systems further.
-We use response generation as a case study to explore the answer to this question.
-In particular, for the 1,000 unsatisfied responses we selected in \S\ref{sec:response_refinement_generation}, we collect their corresponding human feedback as well as GPT-3.5 generated feedback (prompts can be found in the Appendix) for the refinement process.
-We then design a text refinement prompt that combines both system-level feedback and instance-level feedback as shown in \autoref{tab:response_refinement_prompt_with_instance_feedback}.
-We then introduce the following three systems for comparison.
+To take a step further, we explore the synergy of system-level and instance-level feedback on dialogue systems.
+Using response generation as a case study, we collect both human and GPT-3.5 feedback (prompt in Appendix~\ref{app:feedback_generation_with_gpt3.5}) for the 1,000 unsatisfied responses from \S\ref{sec:response_refinement_generation}.
+We then design a refinement prompt integrating both system-level and instance-level feedback, i.e. both the desired criteria and the specific example-based feedback (see Appendix~\ref{app:refinement_with_gpt3.5}).
+We introduce three systems for comparison.